paytm/courier-plugin-sdk-nodejs/README.md

       REQUEST(reqOpts, function(error, response, body){

           if(error || response.statusCode !== 200){
-            self.logger.log('Error in fetching token from XYZ courier');
+            self.logger.error('Error in fetching token from XYZ courier');

+            // parse the response here and set a key in contextObj _.set(self.contextObj, 'myTokenKeyCanBeAnything', 'myTokenValue');

             // call the callback
             return callback();